danielnarey/danielnarey.com-old/src/content/now.md

 Our son is a couple months shy of 3 – every waking moment is trucks and construction!

-### Work

-After taking on some freelance clients this past year, I'm currently seeking a longer-term opportunity that will allow me to grow as a developer, be part of a dynamic team, and find my niche in a specific developer role.

-### Politics

-I'm closely following the Democratic Primary race.
-Elizabeth Warren is my progressive favorite, though I could easily get behind Bernie Sanders if he has a strong showing in the early states.

 ### Reading

 Almost done with Haruki Murakami's Killing Commendatore.
-I've read most of his novels and this one doesn't disappoint.
+I've read most of his novels and this one doesn't disappoint – it seems closer to his earlier novels than his more recent ones in character and plot development.

 ### Music